Zid (2014 film): Production

 On 13 November 2013 it was reported that Mannara would make her debut in the film alongside Karanvir Sharma.
 On 23 October 2014 reports suggested that film's director Vivek Agnihotri had walked out of the project, due to creative differences.
 Though Agnihotri confirmed the reports as being true, producer of the film Anubhav Sinha denied the fall-out stating that "Vivek Agnihotri is very much a part of the film".
 On 27 October 2014 it was reported that Handa rechristened herself as Mannara for the film.

 Release

 The film had a worldwide release date of 28 November 2014.

 The first look poster of the film was released on 20 October 2014, followed by the second poster on 27 October 2014.
 The film was promoted with the tagline 'Come play with fire'.
 Upon release, the trailer received over a million views in YouTube within 4 days.

 Reception

 Madhureeta Mukherjee, reviewing for The Times of India rated it one and a half stars out of five and criticized the story-line, noting it to be filled with forgettable performances and screaming flaws.
 Nishi Tewari at Rediff.com gave half star out of five deeming it as an entirely botched and idiotic tale with grossly poor performances.
-Koimoi rated the film as one out of five stars and noted it to be a crash course in silly film making, that was a pain to survive.